Working Class Life 1940’s and 50’s - The Scullery

 Every morning everyone would have a wash at the scullery sink.
 This morning wash usually only involved washing our hands and faces.

-Because the scullery sinks were so big, we had an enamel washing-up bowl like the one in the photo above.
+Because the scullery sinks were so big, we had a yellow enamel washing-up bowl like the one in the photo above.
 This enamel bowl was what we used to hold the water for our wash, and we also used this bowl to wash our pots in.

-The scullery or as it was sometimes called the back kitchen, was only a small room, maybe about eight or nine feet by about seven.
-Off the scullery was a small pantry, both of these rooms had red pan tiled floors.
-We would clean the pan tiles with cardinal floor polish; we never had any mats or carpet in the scullery or pantry just bare tiles.
+Off the scullery was a small pantry, both of these rooms had red terracota tiled floors.
+We would clean the tiles with cardinal floor polish.

 Shaving with a cut-throat razor